Benefits of KPI Reporting (Key Performance Indicators)

 Metrics vs KPI

-People often confuse metrics with KPI; the difference between metrics and KPI is that the metrics are tools to measure KPI.
-You may use these tools to measure KPI, but metrics in itself are not KPIs.
+There’s a common misconception that metrics and KPI are both the same.
+In fact, metrics are tools that help measure KPI.
+In other words, you may use these tools to measure KPI, but metrics in itself are not KPIs.
 However, current values, target values, and different metrics are used to create key performance indicators.

-Furthermore, different important metrics are used to create key performance indicators.
-To define KPI, first, you find the key areas of your business and then create the metrics to indicate the performance of your key areas.
+There are multiple metrics used to define key performance indicators.
+To set your KPI, find the key areas of your business, then create metrics that will indicate the performance of your key areas.

 - How is your business performing?